triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 Specifies the file where trace output will be saved.

-If `--trace-log-frequency` is also specified, this argument value will be the prefix of the files to save the trace output.
-See `--trace-log-frequency` for details.
+If `--log-frequency` is also specified, this argument value will be the prefix of the files to save the trace output.
+See `--log-frequency` for details.
 Only used for `--service-kind=triton`.

 #### `--trace-level=[OFF|TIMESTAMPS|TENSORS]`